No prison for former JPMorgan exec in muni bond bid-rigging case

 The ex-UBS bankers were sentenced in July to prison terms ranging from 16 to 27 months.

 In total, 16 people have been convicted as part of the bid-rigging investigation.
-Phillip Murphy, a former executive at Bank of America Corp (BAC.N), is to face trial in February in Charlotte, North Carolina, on charges stemming from the probe.
+Phillip Murphy, a former executive at Bank of America Corp, is to face trial in February in Charlotte, North Carolina, on charges stemming from the probe.

-The Justice Department obtained three other convictions in 2012 of three former bankers at General Electric Co’s (GE.N) GE Capital unit: Steven Goldberg, Dominick Carollo and Peter Grimm.
+The Justice Department obtained three other convictions in 2012 of three former bankers at General Electric Co’s GE Capital unit: Steven Goldberg, Dominick Carollo and Peter Grimm.
 But a federal appeals court vacated their convictions, saying the government waited too long to prosecute.
+They were released from prison on Nov.
+27.

 The case is U.S. v.
 Hertz, U.S. District Court, Southern District of New York, No. 10-cr-01178.